-In response to this liquidity risk, the company's Board of Director's, which has the requisite authority, approved a plan in January 2019 to sell the e-commerce platform to a competitor, who can fund the remaining efforts to operationalize the platform.
-The sale is expected to close in April 2019 and is expected to raise \$1.2 million.
+In response to this liquidity risk, the company's Board of Director's, which has the requisite authority, approved a plan in January 2024, to sell the e-commerce platform to a competitor, who can fund the remaining efforts to operationalize the platform.
+The sale is expected to close in April 2024, and is expected to raise \$1.2 million.

-The expected proceeds of the sale, along with the foregone expenditures which would have been incurred by the company in order to operationalize the e-commerce platform, are sufficient for the company to meet its expected cash flow requirements for at least a year form March 15, 2019, the date which the company's 2018 financial statements were released to the public.
+The expected proceeds of the sale, along with the foregone expenditures which would have been incurred by the company in order to operationalize the e-commerce platform, are sufficient for the company to meet its expected cash flow requirements for at least a year from March 15, 2024, the date the company's 2023 financial statements were released to the public.
 Accordingly, the company deems it probable that the plan will be effectively implemented, and that the cash proceeds generated from this transaction will mitigate the company's liquidity concerns.